karisan31/CultureConnect/README.md

 ![CultureConnect in stylised font as the app logo](https://github.com/karisan31/CultureConnect/blob/main/assets/images/CultureConnectLogo.png)

-## Video Presentation

-[![CultureConnect App Overview](/assets/images/VideoThumbnail.png)](https://www.youtube.com/watch?v=XQNYzcSXUvs)

-Click the thumbnail above to watch the application presentation

 ## Project Summary

 CultureConnect is the creation of a community-focused hybrid application for iOS & Android.
 This application is a dynamic and responsive platform on which users can host and attend culture-based events.
 Designed with a user-friendly interface, seamless navigations and a commitment to deliver a good user experience, CultureConnect aims to foster a vibrant community where people can connect, learn, and celebrate together.

+## Video Presentation

+[![CultureConnect App Overview](/assets/images/VideoThumbnail.png)](https://www.youtube.com/watch?v=XQNYzcSXUvs)

+Click the thumbnail above to watch the video presentation for the CultureConnect Application.

 ## Technology Stack: